 The borough of Queens is the most ethnically diverse urban area in the entire world, with a Guiness Book of World Records-topping 138 languages spoken by its residents, although some say there are even more!
 Add some delicious and affordable variety to your culinary life with a visit to one or more of the renowned international food neighborhoods in the borough.
 You’ll discover new things to eat, learn about different cultures, and have money left to try even more new tempting eats from abroad.

 For delicious and authentic Chinese Food, head to Flushing’s Chinatown.
 Two-thirds of Flushing's population is Asian American, and there is a terrific selection of Chinese restaurants, including Happy Lamb Hot Pot, and Asian Jewels Seafood Restaurant.
 Queens Koreatown originated in Flushing but now includes Murray Hill, where you can find a great variety of Korean restaurants, such as Ssam Tong Korean BBQ, and Hahm Ji Bach.
 If you’re looking for Indian food, consider Jackson Heights.
 For something off the beaten path, try Phayul, a small Tibetan café with an inexpensive menu featuring fried rice, big bowls of fragrant soup and delicious steamed dumplings (called "momo") handmade before your eyes.
 Queens’ Richmond Hill is home to Little Guyana, a 30-block stretch that’s home to a large portion of New York City’s sizable Guyanese population, as well as many immigrants from India and Trinidad and Tobago, and is one of the international districts that bolsters the borough’s reputation as the City’s most diverse.
 Singh’s Roti Shop specializes in doubles (a deep-fried, curry-filled snack) and roti (the pumpkin and tomato stand out among the vegetarian fillings), while Heat Caribbean Kitchen & Lounge features Caribbean fusion food made fresh, plus handcrafted cocktails served in a modern, rustic, chic setting.
 Greek food lovers should make it a point to head to Astoria for some amazing dishes.
 Stamatis Restaurant prides itself on being simple, authentic, and an accurate representation of what you might find in Greece.
-Finally, brand new, and with killer views from Hunter’s Point Park is JACX &Co., a food hall recently opened in Long Island City featuring international eateries such as Méxology, Taïm, and Lotus + Cleaver.
+Finally, with a brand new bar and killer views from Hunter’s Point Park is JACX &Co., a food hall in Long Island City featuring international eateries such as Méxology, Taïm, and Lotus + Cleaver.

 Day Trip: Discover Scenic and Historic Albany (Capital-Saratoga)